15-440/website/syllabus.md

 ## Prerequisites

 Because this course has a big project component, you must be proficient in C and programming on UNIX systems.
 We will use the [Go programming language](https://golang.org/) throughout the term.
-It is required that you have taken 15-213 and gotten a "C-" or higher since many of the programming skills you will need are taught in that course. **However, if you received a C in 15-213, you must meet with your academic advisor to discuss your background before taking 15-440/640, perhaps taking an additional course to sharpen your systems skills.
+It is required that you have taken 15-213 and gotten a "C" or higher since many of the programming skills you will need are taught in that course. **However, if you received a C in 15-213, you must meet with your academic advisor to discuss your background before taking 15-440/640, perhaps taking an additional course to sharpen your systems skills.
 Your advisor must email us approval and an explanation of why you have sufficient background to take 15-440/640.**

 ## Learning Objectives